-In the ABCD nmenomic E is often added, either short for elevation (some melanomas are raised), or for evolution, meaning change.
-History of change in a pigmented lesion is key history point: most melanomas have arisen due to ‘change’ and with time, will continue to change.
+In the ABCD mnemonic, E is often added, representing either elevation (some melanomas are raised), or for evolution, meaning change.
+History of change in a pigmented lesion is a key history point: most melanomas have arisen due to ‘change’ and with time, will continue to change.
 So, eliciting the history is key.
-However, as you might have guessed there is a caveat: lots of non-melanomas change, and there are many more non-melanomas than there are melanomas.
+However, as you might have guessed there is a caveat: lots of non-melanomas change too, and there are many more non-melanomas than there are melanomas.
 Melanocytic nevi are more common in 20 year olds than 10 year olds.
-They are more common at thirty, but then seem to disappear.
-As you age more and more seborrhoeic keratoses appear.
+They are even more common at thirty, but then seem to fade with advancing age.
+As you get older, more and more seborrhoeic keratoses appear, too.
 In fact studies show that a significant proportion of the normal population report changes in lesions on their skin in any time period.
 And of course normal lesions greatly outweigh the numbers of melanomas.

 Background and demographics

-Risk factors may provide important insights into disease pathogenesis in many area of medicine, but their role in the diagnostic process in dermatology is often more marginal than most non-experts realise.
-Yes, skin melanoma is say 3 times more common in those without read hair.
+Risk factors may provide important insights into disease pathogenesis in many areas of medicine, but their role in the diagnostic process in dermatology is often more marginal than most non-experts realise.
+Yes, melanoma is say three times more common in those with red hair.
 Yes, melanoma is more common in 70 year olds than 7 year olds.
 Melanoma is perhaps 4 times more common in Australians that British people.
 But all this data may only have a faint influence on your judgment about a particular lesion.
-Let me use some simple familiar. arithmetic.
+Let me use some simple arithmetic again.

 I have said that the chance of a single mole becoming a melanoma in any one year is approximately 1:250,000.
 If the patient has red hair and we argue that the risk is now 3:250,000, this still means that the chances of it not being a melanoma are still 99.9988% (249,997/250,000) as compared with 99.999% (249,999/250,000).

-So, as a general rule demographics, and history of sun exposure and holidays etc often only play a minor role in the clinical assessment.
-What you see with your eyes, and a history of change — and a history of previous melanomas — count for much more.
+So, as a general rule, demographics and history of sun exposure and sunny holidays etc only play a minor role in the clinical assessment.
+What you see with your eyes, and a history of change — and a history of previous skin cancers — count for much more.

 There once was an ugly duckling...

-Sometimes, you see a pigmented lesion that stands out from all the other melanocytic nevi.
-The so-called ugly duckling sign.
+Sometimes, you see a pigmented lesion on a patient, that stands out from all the other melanocytic nevi, even though if you saw this lesion on another person it might not attract attention.
+This is the so-called ugly duckling sign.
 Look at the back of the individual below.
 Notice how one mole stands out (white arrow) like an ugly duckling.

 More than melanoma

-The above sections have concentrated on melanoma, simply because that is perhaps the skin cancer where early diagnosis is both critical and so hard, and because melanoma accounts for most skin cancer deaths.
-Similar thoughts apply to the other skin cancers such as basal cell carcinoma and squamous cell carcinoma, and the premalignant lesions.
-Most clinical expertise relies on having seen many similar lesions (and patients) before, rather than application of formal rules.
-The distinguished and late epidemiologist and biostatistician Alvan Feinstein is a book entitled ‘Clinical Judgement’ described a clinician as nobody who:
+The above sections have concentrated on melanoma, simply because that is the skin cancer where early diagnosis is both critical and so hard, and because melanoma accounts for most skin cancer deaths.
+Similar thoughts apply to the other skin cancers such as basal cell carcinoma and squamous cell carcinoma, and the premalignant lesions, too.
+Most clinical expertise relies on having seen many similar lesions (and patients) before, rather than the application of formal rules.
+The distinguished epidemiologist and biostatistician Alvan Feinstein in a book entitled ‘Clinical Judgement’ described a clinician as somebody who:

 ‘depends not on a knowledge of causes, mechanisms, or names for diseases but on a knowledge of patients’